quicwg/multipath/draft-ietf-quic-multipath.md

 the chosen path, as further described in {{setup}}.
 In this version of the document, a QUIC server does not initiate the creation of a path, but it can validate a new path created by a client.
 A new path can only be used once it has been validated.
-Each endpoint identifies its paths by the sequence number of the Destination Connection ID it uses over them.
-Such numerical identifier is notably used when an endpoint sends a PATH_ABANDON frame to request its peer to abandon the path on which the sender uses the Destination Connection ID with the sequence number contained in the PATH_ABANDON frame.
+The Destination Connection ID is used to associate a packet to a valid path.
+Further, the sequence number of Destination Connection ID is used as numerical identifier in control frames.
+E.g. an endpoint sends a PATH_ABANDON frame to request its peer to abandon the path on which the sender uses the Destination Connection ID with the sequence number contained in the PATH_ABANDON frame.